chiragkyal/redhat-blogs/cert-manager-multi-arch.md

-### Identity and access management
+### Provide IAM roles

-Next in the cluster installation process is providing IAM roles for IBM Cloud resources, using the `ccoctl` tool.
+Next in the cluster installation process is providing IAM (identity and access management) roles for IBM Cloud resources, using the `ccoctl` tool.

 1. Create `cco-assets` directory inside `assets` directory to store `CredentialsRequest` custom resources (CRs)